Local Convolutions Cause an Implicit Bias towards High Frequency Adversarial Examples: Conclusions

 \section{Conclusions}

-We provide both empirical as well as theoretical evidence that one of the causes of the high-frequency adversarial examples is the bounded-width convolutional architecture of modern high-performance CNNs.
-To this end, we first showed that theoretical results in deep linear full-width convolutional models \cite{gunasekar2018implicit} extend to nonlinear models.
-In line with these results, we find that the Vision Transformer architecture, which features almost no explicit convolutions, is less biased towards high frequencies.
-We demonstrated that by removing one of the only convolutional layers in the model (Local Vision Transformer Architecture), this bias can be reduced even further.
-We think this is important because ViT, similar to ResNets, have multiple components such as Norm Layers, Skip Connections, Attention, etc, that should affect the implicit bias of the model.
-However, we found that the linear layer parametrization seem to be crucial to the nature of the features learned and therefore for the adversarial perturbations.
+We provide both empirical as well as theoretical evidence that one of the causes of the high-frequency adversarial examples is the convolutional architecture of modern high-performance networks and, in particular, the locality/boundness of the convolutional kernels.
+To this end, we first confirmed the theoretical results regarding the network implicit bias in deep linear full-width convolutional models~\cite{gunasekar2018implicit}, extend them to nonlinear models (section \ref{sec:fullwidth}) and correlate the end-to-end weights of the model with the adversarial perturbation.

-Second, we derived new theoretical results for the implicit bias of deep linear bounded-width convolutions, showing that such networks are biased towards high-frequency features.
-Furthermore, compared to other theories that try to understand the right basis for model generalization \cite{tsuzuku2019structural,ortiz2020hold,ortiz2020neural}, our work relates this back to the optimization bias due to model parametrization.
-We thinks this is a more general framework for understanding why certain neural networks (convolutional neural networks) pick frequency-based features compared to features in other basis.
-Our work does not claim that all adversarial perturbations contain only high-frequency components.
-Instead, we show that architectures with local convolutions can be successfully attacked by perturbations that contain more energy in the high frequencies as compared to non-local architectures (e.g. fully connected, locally connected, and Vision Transformers).
+We then considered deep linear bounded-width convolutions and derived new theoretical results showing a bias towards high-frequency features compared to other model parametrizations in section~\ref{sec:boundedwidth}.

+In section \ref{sec:translinv} we showed that convolutional weights sharing is a key factor in producing the high frequency bias in networks.

-Moreover, by a novel steganography experiment, we could clearly confirm that this bias extends to nonlinear models, and that it strongly influences what features can be learned by the models.
+Moreover, by a novel steganography experiment, we could clearly confirm that this bias extends to nonlinear models, and that it strongly influences what features can be easily learned by the models (section \ref{sec:shortcutfeats}).
 We think is a new and exciting directions to probe the ability of the model to generalize along any basis not just Fourier.
-In addition, our work has shown that adversarial perturbations can be an important technique to understand what are the features been learned by a neural networks.
-This is even the case while the model is learning.
-In Supplementary Section~\ref{dynamics}, we have shown that the F-principle, which dictates the dynamics of features learned by a neural network are also reflected in the adversarial perturbations found for a model.
-This is further indication that adversarial analysis will be beneficial for understanding how neural networks operate.
+In addition, our work has shown that adversarial perturbations can be an important technique to analyze the features learned by a neural networks at the end or during training.